-Compensation Committee of the redemption of the SARs having regard to the Corporation's financial condition, project status and overall market conditions.
-In the event that the condition in (a) is not met on or before December 14, 2015, the SARs will be cancelled.
-In the event that the condition in (a) is met on or before December 14, 2015 but the condition in (b) is not met prior to December 14, 2022, the SARs will be redeemed on December 14, 2022.
-SARs granted in 2013 are also subject to conditions.
-Subject to certain exceptions relating to a change of control or termination of employment, the SARs vest if the Compensation Committee passes a resolution approving the redemption of the SARs having regard to the Corporation's financial condition, project status and overall market conditions, provided that the number of SARs to vest will be dependent upon the length of service of the officer as follows: one-third will not be dependent on the length of service and shall vest upon the Committee approval condition referred to above, one-third will only vest subject to the Committee approval referred to above if the officer is still serving as an officer on the second anniversary of the date of grant and the remaining one-third will only vest subject to the Committee approval referred to above if the officer is still serving as an officer on the second anniversary of the date of grant.
+No SARs were granted in 2015 or 2014.
+SARs granted in 2013 are subject to conditions.
+Subject to certain exceptions relating to a change of control or termination of employment, the SARs vest if the Compensation Committee passes a resolution approving the redemption of the SARs having regard to the Corporation's financial condition, project status and overall market conditions, provided that the number of SARs to vest will be dependent upon the length of service of the officer as follows: one-third will not be dependent on the length of service and shall vest upon the Committee approval condition referred to above, one-third will only vest subject to the Committee approval referred to above if the officer is still serving as an officer on the first anniversary of the date of grant and the remaining one-third will only vest subject to the Committee approval referred to above if the officer is still serving as an officer on the second anniversary of the date of grant.
 Notwithstanding the above, in the event that the Committee approval condition is not met prior to December 12, 2018, the SARs will be redeemed on December 12, 2018.

-- (3) The aggregate value of perquisites and other personal benefits not generally available to all employees was less than 10% of the total salary of each NEO and less than \$50,000 for each NEO for the financial year. - (4) Mr. Selby was appointed Interim President and Chief Executive Officer of the Corporation on February 11, 2014 (replacing Tyler Mitchelson, who resigned as of such date) (the "Interim" designation was removed on May 8, 2015).
-Prior to this appointment, Mr. Selby served as Senior Vice President, Business Development of the Corporation. - (5) Mr. Sinclair left the Corporation effective December 31, 2014 (Timothy Hollaar was appointed Chief Financial Officer of the Corporation as of January 1, 2015). - (6) Tyler Mitchelson served as President and Chief Executive Officer until his resignation from the Corporation on February 11, 2014.
+- The aggregate value of perquisites and other personal benefits not generally available to all employees was less than 10% of the total salary of each NEO and less than \$50,000 for each NEO for the financial year. - (4) Mr. Selby was appointed Interim President and Chief Executive Officer of the Corporation on February 11, 2014 (replacing Tyler Mitchelson, who resigned as of such date) (the "Interim" designation was removed on May 8, 2015).
+Prior to this appointment, Mr. Selby served as Senior Vice President, Business Development of the Corporation. - (5) Mr. Hollaar was appointed Chief Financial Officer of the Corporation as of January 1, 2015.
+Option-based awards granted in 2015 include \$85,160 granted pursuant to Mr. Hollaar's appointment. - (6) Mr. Sinclair left the Corporation effective December 31, 2014. - Tyler Mitchelson served as President and Chief Executive Officer until his resignation from the Corporation on February 11, 2014.
 He became a director of the Corporation as of such date.
-His salary in 2014 (received in his capacity as President and Chief Executive Officer) was \$74,038 (\$385,000 in each of 2013 and 2012).
-He did not receive any amounts in 2014 (i) under the Corporation's non-equity-based annual incentive plan (he received \$96,250 in each of 2013 and 2012), (ii) under the Corporation's non-equity-based long-term incentive plan (he did not receive any amounts under such plan in 2013 or 2012), or (iii) as other compensation (he did not receive any other compensation in 2013 or 2012).
-The share-based awards and option based-awards received by Mr. Mitchelson in 2014 were received in his capacity as director, and are listed below under "Director Compensation Table".
+His salary in 2014 (received in his capacity as President and Chief Executive Officer) was \$74,038 (\$385,000 in 2013).
+He did not receive any amounts in 2014 (i) under the Corporation's non-equity-based annual incentive plan (he received \$96,250 in 2013), (ii) under the Corporation's non-equity-based long-term incentive plan (he did not receive any amounts under such plan in 2013), or (iii) as other compensation (he did not receive any other compensation in 2013).